Skip to content

 You've given yourself a tremendous gift today.
 Carry this calm forward, one breath at a time.

-If you're navigating the emotional terrain of trying to conceive, you might also find our guides on meditation for fertility and managing anxiety while trying to conceive helpful.
+If you're navigating the emotional terrain of trying to conceive, you might also find our guides on meditation for fertility, managing anxiety while trying to conceive, and affirmations for the two-week wait helpful.
+Track your wait with the Two-Week Wait Calculator.
 And if you'd like a daily meditation practice that meets you exactly where you are, explore the My Maternal Mind app.

 Stay in the loop